-The LifeWays Autism Benefit is a state funded program that provides intensive interventions for children starting at age 18 months diagnosed with Autism Spectrum Disorder by LifeWays.
+The LifeWays Autism Benefit is a Medicaid-funded program that provides intensive interventions for children up to their 21st birthday who have been diagnosed with Autism Spectrum Disorder by LifeWays.
 Click here to download the Autism Welcome Packet.

 If your child has private insurance or is not eligible to receive services at LifeWays, you can either call the number listed on the back of your insurance card for information about behavioral health providers in your network or you can call Central Michigan 2-1-1 who may also be able to assist you in finding a behavioral health provider.

 Medicaid, Healthy Michigan or MIChild

 If you have Medicaid, Healthy Michigan or MIChild, please call us at 517.789.1200 and our staff members will be happy to talk to you about the symptoms your child is experiencing.
 They may do a screening with you over the phone or ask you to come in for an assessment.